On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Helper Lemmas

-We recall known concentration inequalities that will be useful throughout. \begin{thm}[{\bf Bernstein's Inequality \cite{bernstein1}}] Suppose that $X_1, \dots, X_n$ are independent random variables with zero mean, and M is a constant such that $\abs{X_i} \le M$ with probability one for each $i$.
+We recall known concentration and perturbation inequalities that will be useful throughout. \begin{theorem}[{\bf Bernstein's Inequality \cite{bernstein1}}] Suppose that $X_1, \dots, X_n$ are independent random variables with zero mean, and M is a constant such that $\abs{X_i} \le M$ with probability one for each $i$.
 Let $S := \sum_{i=1}^n X_i$ and $v := \text{Var}(S)$.
 Then for any $t \ge 0$,